Is becoming a horse trainer right for me?

 How to become a Horse Trainer

 For a person to qualify for the position of horse trainer, they need to have prior experience working with and riding horses.
-This includes professional riding experience, former training, or an educational background in veterinary care.
+This includes professional riding experience, former training, or an educational background in veterinary technology or equine science.

 Schooling is not required in order to become a horse trainer, although people who aspire to become trainers can take specialized courses which include horsemanship, facility management, equine behaviour, animal ethics, and nutrition.
 Many trainers work their way up by starting out in the stables, cleaning and grooming the horses.
 Some trainers start off as apprentices where they exercise the horses, perform stable chores, feed, groom, and perform other duties that are required of them.